International Staff Songsters visit to The Netherlands

 Saturday 10th April 2010 - Regenboogkerk, Hilversum

-The ISS took the opportunity to visit the Goodwillburgh Centre in Amsterdam, and learnt about the work of Lt Col Alida Bosshardt, who pioneered the work of the Salvation Army in the red-light district of Amsterdam.
-This work is being continued by Envoys Koos and Henny Tinga, who later led a walking tour to the Army hall, right in the centre of the area which proved a very thought-provoking experience for the ISS members.
+Arriving in Amsterdam, at the Goodwillburgh centre, we learnt about the work of Lt Col Alida Bosshardt, who pioneered the work of the Salvation Army in the red-light district of Amsterdam.
+That work is being continued by Envoys Koos and Henny Tinga, who later gave us a walking tour of their ‘patch', and arranged for lunch in the Army hall, right in the centre of all the activity.
+Many thanks to them, and my greatest admiration for the work they do.

 The evening concert was a very special occasion.
-It had been 12 years since the ISS had been to Holland, and 10 years since the two groups had united at the choral spectacular in 2000 in Croydon.
-The ISS were greeted to a warm welcome from a capacity congregation, as they marched in to the strains of ‘Land of Hope and Glory'.
+It was, we were reminded, 12 years since the ISS had been to Holland, and 10 years since they had united at the choral spectacular in 2000 in Croydon, and you could sense the anticipation.
+As we waited outside the hall, we were told there was to be a surprise for us.
+It was really touching as we heard the opening bars of ‘Land of Hope and Glory', and in we marched, to a great welcome from a capacity congregation.

 Sunday 11th April 2010 - Almere

 Almere is a new town development built on reclaimed land in the centre of the country and is where THQ for The Netherlands Territory is now located.
-The corps' suite of buildings has a prominent location in the town and the fellowship is experiencing encouraging growth.
-The ISS were able to share in morning worship with the vibrant congregation in a style and format that felt so familiar to them, even if they were unable to understand what was being said.
+The corps' suite of buildings has a fantastically prominent and practical location in the town and the fellowship is experiencing encouraging growth.
+It was lovely, after the exciting concerts of the previous two evenings, to be able to share in morning worship with this vibrant congregation in a style and format that felt so familiar to us.
+We did our best to sing along with the congregational songs in Dutch and to look attentive throughout the sermon despite not being able to understand anything other than the occasional mentions of the names of Jesus and Simon Peter!